NoorMohammedAnik/car_workshop_app/README.md

 ## App Features
- -Splash screen
+ - Splash screen
- -User authentication (using Rest API)
+ - User authentication (using Rest API)
- -User registration with specific user roles (e.g., admin, mechanic) -Admin dashboard with booking management
+ - User registration with specific user roles (e.g., admin, mechanic)
+ - Admin dashboard with booking management
- -Admin can view all bookings
+ - Admin can view all bookings
- -Mechanic dashboard with assigned task
+ - Mechanic dashboard with assigned task
- -Mechanic can view assigned service in calendar
+ - Mechanic can view assigned service in calendar

 ## How to Run the App